jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 ## Serverless SQL Implementation of the Project
 ### Solution Architecture Serverless SQL Pool
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/Slution%20Architecture-Serverless%20SQL%20Pool.png">
-Azure Serverless SQL Pool is serverless distributed query engine that can be used to query data over the the data lake using T-SQL.
+Azure Serverless SQL Pool is a serverless distributed query engine that can be used to query data over the the data lake using T-SQL.
 There is not infrastructure tp provision and clusters to administer.

 As regards the project requirements, the first task is to use serverless SQL Pool to perform data discovery and exploration and this can be done using the *OPENROWSET* function in serverless sql pool.